xrdesign/embodiedcode.net/docs/getting-started.md

 ## Popcorn Example

-To load an intermediate level example, click "Load Scene":
+To continue to an intermediate level example, click "Load Scene":

 <img src="https://user-images.githubusercontent.com/1598545/158601807-7b5b33ae-7854-4c17-9d8a-8cb48f4e852b.png" width=400>

-And you should see the Popcorn example.
+You should see the Popcorn example.
 Exlore the different nodes and try to ascertain what the system is doing.

 <img src="https://user-images.githubusercontent.com/1598545/158602214-f66c4d8a-5754-4125-9c87-ced0674ede96.png" width=400>